nithish96/nithish96.github.io/_posts/2019-11-15-lotterytickets.md

 <div>
 	<h3>Deconstructing Lottery Ticket Hypothesis</h3>
 		While training the subnetworks, it is observed that these subnetworks had accuracy significantly better than chance at initialization.
 Untrained network with a mask resulted in a partially working network.
 The resulting masks are known as supermasks.
-In randomly initialized networks with large final masks (weights with large magnitude are kept) it is not entirely implausible since the masks are obtained from training.
+In randomly initialized networks with large final masks (weights with large magnitude are kept) it is not entirely implausible since the masks are obtained from training.<br>
   <h4>Masking is Training</h4>
   <p>
     Masking does two things here - Zero the weights and freeze them.
 Authors experiment by setting the weights to initial value.
 If zeros doesnot matter both of them should have same accuracy.
 But networks seemed to perform better when the weights are frozen at zeros than random initial values.